dr-skot/json-stash/README.md

 ## The encoding

-The output is what you'd expect from `JSON.stringify`, with these enhancements:
+The output of `stash` is what you'd expect from `JSON.stringify`, with these enhancements:

 Re-referenced objects are rendered as `{ $ref: "$.path.to.object" }`.